What actually happens to travelers here.

 - water purification tablets

-- Where is the nearest pharmacy?: Kodi pharmacy yapafupi ili kuti?
-(KOH-dee FAR-mah-see yah-pah-FOO-pee ee-lee KOO-tee (Chichewa))
+- Kodi pharmacy yapafupi ili kuti?

-- City Pharmacy — Green cross sign.
-Lilongwe and Blantyre
+- City Pharmacy — Green cross sign (Lilongwe and Blantyre)

-- Health & Home Pharmacy — Health & Home sign.
-Lilongwe
+- Health & Home Pharmacy — Health & Home sign (Lilongwe)

 - paracetamol/acetaminophen → Panadol / Paracetamol